Wang Mi: Family

 It is not known what happened to Wang Mi's family after Cao Ni's defeat.
-However, a nephew of Wang Mi named Wang Li (王立), was found alive in 356.
-He, along with Cao Ni's grandson, Cao Yan (曹巖), were discovered living among the hills by Former Yan's minister, Ju Yin (鞠殷).
-Yin's father was Ju Peng (鞠彭), a general who had fought against Cao Ni in Donglai before fleeing to the Liaodong Peninsula to serve Murong Hui.
+However, a nephew of Wang Mi named Wang Li, was found alive in 356.
+He, along with Cao Ni's grandson, Cao Yan, were discovered living among the hills by Former Yan's minister, Ju Yin.
+Yin's father was Ju Peng, a general who had fought against Cao Ni in Donglai before fleeing to the Liaodong Peninsula to serve Murong Hui.
 In turn, Peng's father was Ju Xian, the Jin general whom Wang Mi had killed in 307.
 When Ju Yin was commissioned to govern Donglai, Peng urged his son to find Wang Mi and Cao Ni's descendants and befriend them so that they could properly resolve their conflict.
 Yin did so and the three men became very close friends, so much so that their bond was famous among the people of Donglai at the time.